 - 7.5.1.
 The statutory consultation process required of any local authority wishing to progress an amalgamation of a linked Infant and Junior School is defined in the DfE guidance booklets, 'Making significant changes ('prescribed alterations') to maintained schools' October 2018 and 'Opening and closing maintained schools' November 2019. - 7.5.2.
-As the amalgamation will require a 'technical' closure of one school, NNC is required to follow the statutory consultation process that is prescribed for any school closure.
+As the amalgamation will require a 'technical' closure of one school, the Council is required to follow the statutory consultation process that is prescribed for any school closure.
 This process (and the proposed timescales for it) is set out below.
-Items 2 to 4 are dependent upon the decision of the Executive Committee following the initial period of consultation.
+Items 2 to 4 are dependent upon the decision of the Executive following the initial period of consultation.

-Stage Description Timescale Comments 1 Initial consultation period 17 th February - 7 th April 2022 7 weeks beginning at start of Spring Term (to incorporate Feb half term).
-Following Exec approval to begin on 10/02/22 2 Publication of Statutory Notice 26 th May 2022 Dependent on approval to proceed given at NNC Executive Meeting 19/05/22 3 Representation (formal consultation period) 26 th May - 23 rd June 2022 Period of representation must be for a period of 4 weeks 4 Decision July 2022 Final decision made at NNC Executive meeting in July (yet to be arranged) 5 Implementation None prescribed.
+Stage Description Timescale Comments 1 Initial consultation period 7 th March - 29 th April 2022 8 weeks of consultation (to incorporate Easter Holidays).
+Following Exec approval to begin on 24/02/22 2 Publication of Statutory Notice 26 th May 2022 Dependent on approval to proceed given at NNC Executive Meeting 19/05/22 3 Representation (formal consultation period) 26 th May - 23 rd June 2022 Period of representation must be for a period of 4 weeks 4 Decision July Meeting 2022 TBA Final decision made at Executive meeting in July (yet to be arranged) 5 Implementation None prescribed.
 To be confirmed Decision on when schools will formally amalgamate to be confirmed with Steering Group

 - 7.5.3.
 Although the DfE guidance booklet does not prescribe that a 'pre-consultation' stage is statutory, it does state that there is a 'strong expectation' that any local authority would conduct this stage prior to making a decision on the publication of any statutory notice relating to a proposal of this nature. - 7.5.4.
-NNC intends to consult the following persons or bodies in relation to this proposal, using the following mechanisms.
+The Council intends to consult the following persons or bodies in relation to this proposal, using the following mechanisms.
 The DfE guidance booklet, 'Opening and closing maintained schools' prescribes a number of statutory consultees when any local authority proposes to close a school, statutory consultees are identified in bold text.

-Consultee Mechanism Governing Body of the school(s); Direct Email/Press release/online questionnaire Pupils at the school; Via the school(s) Teachers and other staff employed by the school(s); Direct Email/Press release/online questionnaire Relevant Diocesan authorities; Direct Email/Press release/online questionnaire

-Any other LA likely to be affected by the proposal; Direct Email/Press release/online questionnaire Governing Bodies or Academy Trusts, teachers and other staff at schools that may be affected by the proposal; Direct Email/Press release/online questionnaire Parents of pupils at any other school that may be Press release/Online affected by the proposal; Questionnaire Any Trade Union that represents members of staff at the school(s); Direct Email The local MP; Direct Email NNC Ward Councillors for the area; Direct Email Rushden and Higham Ferrers Town Councils; Direct Email All other interested stakeholders.
+Consultee Mechanism Governing Body of the school(s); Direct Email/Press release/online questionnaire Pupils at the school; Via the school(s) Teachers and other staff employed by the school(s); Direct Email/Press release/online questionnaire Relevant Diocesan authorities; Direct Email/Press release/online questionnaire Any other LA likely to be affected by the proposal; Direct Email/Press release/online questionnaire Governing Bodies or Academy Trusts, teachers and other staff at schools that may be affected by the proposal; Direct Email/Press release/online questionnaire Parents of pupils at any other school that may be affected by the proposal; Press release/Online Questionnaire Any Trade Union that represents members of staff at the school(s); Direct Email The local MP; Direct Email NNC Ward Councillors for the area; Direct Email Rushden and Higham Ferrers Town Councils; Direct Email All other interested stakeholders.
 Online Questionnaire

 - 7.5.5.
-Subject to the Executive approving an initial consultation, a full summary of all the feedback received during the initial period of consultation will be presented to the Executive prior to the meeting of 14th April 2022 and be given full consideration as part of any future decisions relating to this proposal being made. - 7.5.6.
+A full summary of all the feedback received during the initial period of consultation will be presented to NNC's Executive Committee prior to the meeting of 14th April 2022 and be given full consideration as part of any future decisions relating to this proposal being made. - 7.5.6.
 The feedback received from all stakeholders as part of the initial period of consultation will be used to inform any future decisions required in relation to this proposal. - 7.5.7.
-To ensure corporate awareness and to enable an organisational overview of the proposed consultations, the Consultation and Engagement Team has been contacted regarding this proposed amalgamation.
+To ensure corporate awareness and to enable an organisational overview of the proposed consultations cet@northnorthants.gov.uk have been contacted regarding this proposed amalgamation.